opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

-When you update a monitor, you can use the `seq_no` and `primary_term` to update an existing monitor.
-If these numbers don’t match the existing monitor or the monitor doesn’t exist, alerting throws an error.
+When updating a monitor, you can optionally include `seq_no` and `primary_term` as URL parameters.
+If these numbers don't match the existing monitor or the monitor doesn't exist, the alerting plugin throws an error.
 OpenSearch increments the version number and the sequence number automatically (see the sample response).

 #### Request